ajgquional/Coursera_Get-Started-with-Python/Module_2/README.md

 # About the files

-* This part of the repository contains an annotated guide (as a Jupyter Notebook) for the module about functions and conditional constructs, as well as hands-on activities (and an exemplar for those activities) about the use of functions and conditional constructs.
+* This part of the repository contains an annotated guide (as a Jupyter Notebook) for the module about functions and conditional constructs, as well as hands-on activities (and exemplars for those activities) about the use of functions and conditional constructs.
 * No additional files (datasets) are needed to for the notebooks to work.
 * Should the notebooks are intended to be used, just download the notebook and run the cells.